madikon/grumphp-docker/Readme.md

 * [TypoScript Lint](https://github.com/martin-helmich/typo3-typoscript-lint).
 Find coding errors in your TypoScript files.
 * [yamllint](https://yamllint.readthedocs.io/en/stable/).
 A Linter for YAML files
 * [PHP Parallel Lint](https://github.com/php-parallel-lint/PHP-Parallel-Lint).
 A Linter for PHP files.
-* [Local PHP Security Checker](https://github.com/fabpot/local-php-security-checker).
-Checks if your PHP application depends on PHP packages with known security vulnerabilities
+* [Composer Audit](https://getcomposer.org/doc/03-cli.md#audit).
+This command is used to audit the packages you have installed for possible security issues.

 ## Usage